albar965/littlenavmap-manual/src/en/WEATHER.rst

 The drop down menu has the following items:

 -  ``At Flight Plan Waypoints``: Toggles wind barbs with a yellow border at flight plan waypoints on and off.
-Wind barbs below 4000 feet above mean sea level are omitted.
+Wind barbs below 4000 ft above mean sea level are omitted.
 This function is independent of the selection below.
 -  ``None``: Do not show the wind barb grid.
 Wind data is still downloaded and processed until the source is set to ``Disabled``.
--  ``Ground (only NOAA)``: Show the wind barb grid for winds near ground (about 260 feet).
+-  ``Ground (only NOAA)``: Show the wind barb grid for winds near ground (about 260 ft).
 Only available if the NOAA wind source is selected.
 -  ``At Flight Plan Cruise Altitude``: Show the wind barb grid for winds at the current flight plan cruise altitude.
 -  ``At 5,000 ft`` - ``At 45,000 ft``: Show wind barb grid for the